wp-plugins/ik-facebook/readme.txt

 1. This is the Configuration Options Settings page.
 2. This is the Style Options Settings page.
 These settings help you control the visible appearance of your custom facebook feed.
 3. This is the Display Options Settings page.
 These settings help you control what content appears in your custom facebook feed.
+4. This is the Facebook Feed Widget.
+The options on this widget allow you to override the settings you have selected on your Settings panel.

 == Changelog ==

+= 2.2.4 =
+* Minor Update: Adds Full List of Options to Widget

 = 2.2.3 =
 * Bug Fix: Address issue where the absolute path to the custom stylesheet (if you were using one in your theme directory) was being used instead of the URI, causing the stylesheet not to load.